FAQs

 While the GreenLandings® and FMS cornerpost time predictions are usually very accurate, there are times that the FMS cornerpost time is different than GreenLandings® cornerpost time.

-In the millions of GreenLandings® messages sent since GreenLandings® went operational, ATH has received only a very small number of error messages from pilots.
+In the millions of GreenLandings® messages sent since GreenLandings® went operational at Atlanta, Detroit, Minneapolis, Charlotte and Dubai, ATH has received only a very small number of error messages from pilots.
 ATH personnel have analyzed each report in depth.
 The largest portion of the problems found thus far stem from the FMS.

 Therefore, if the speed change required by the GreenLandings® message seems excessive, the first step should be to crosscheck the FMS calculation.
 After assuring the latest winds are entered correctly, which is important, simply go to the PROG page and replace the Destination with the target cornerpost fix.
 The FMS will then show distance (on the FMS routing) and time to the target cornerpost.
 Then divide the distance to the cornerpost by the groundspeed in nautical miles per minute.
 For example, if the FMS shows 624 NM to the target cornerpost, and the aircraft is traveling 8 NM/minute, it will take 78 minutes to reach the cornerpost.
 Absence any large wind changes (usually visible on the Flight Plan), the aircraft will reach the cornerpost 78 minutes later.